janearc/cooking/recipes/granola/README.md

 An interesting side effect of this is you can form this granola into bars and indeed make "granola bars," just as you see in the grocery store.
 You can use cookie cutters as moulds for this, but it is tricky.

 Baking granola makes your home smell heavenly.

+ingredients
+---
+I've made a lot of granolas that varied from dry to wet, cookies and bars to cereals and so forth, and the ones I come back to the most are the ones I have made with oats, nuts, and a single fruit.

+I tend to go with McCann's 3-minute oats (for oatmeal) because their texture is just better than the bulk oats I buy from e.g., whole foods and it makes my granola taste better.

+Because almost all of my granola is consumed as a morning cereal, the "spice blend" that winds up in the granola becomes pretty important, and even over-seasoning it is okay, because this winds up in the bowl and I wind up drinking the (almond-) milk anyways.
+This may not be true if you are making something to eat dry for e.g., hiking.
+You can actually put pumpkin and other vegetables in granola because it is baked, making it quite filling, as well as marzipan.
+At any rate, I also find that I enjoy things like bourbon or cointreau as an accent in granola because it just feels quite decadent to have a splash of bourbon in your breakfast cereal (there's no actual alcohol, so what's the harm?).

+It's not necessary to go overboard in finding fancy ingredients to put in your granola; dried fruit and nuts are generally pretty similar.
+If you were to bias spending, spend money on better oats and better "super" ingredients like cacao nibs, chia and hemp seeds which are much more nutritionally dense and valuable.